chamaeleonidae/api/docs/apis/search.md

 ## Download the Search Import CSV template :id=search-imports-template

-Start here when adding your product's navigation to the Chameleon Search bar
+Start here when adding your product's navigation to the Chameleon HelpBar

 #### HTTP Request